orientechnologies/orientdb-docs/etl/Transformer.md

   }
   ```

-- Asign the field a fixed value:
+- Asigns the field a fixed value:

   ```json
   { "field":